browserstack/browserstack-fastlane-plugin/README.md

 ## About

-Uploads IPA and APK files to BrowserStack for automation and manual testing.
+Uploads IPA, APK and AAB files to BrowserStack for automation and manual testing.

 ## Documentation